vishalkumar0911/phishing-url-detector/README.md

 # 🛡️ Phishing_Detector - Phishing URL Detection Tool

-PhishGuard is a simple tool to detect phishing URLs using rule-based and ML methods.
+PHISING Detector is a simple tool to detect phishing URLs using rule-based and ML methods.
 It includes a GUI using Tkinter.

 ---